Lingard confirms free transfer to Nottingham Forest after Man Utd exit | Goal.com

 Jesse Lingard has agreed to join Nottingham Forest on a free transfer.
 The England international left Manchester United this summer after his contract expired.
 He shared a video on social media confirming his switch to Forest.

-The 29-year-old was linked with a move back to West Ham, where he thrived on loan during the second half of the 2020-21 season, but he has opted to join the newly-promoted Forest.
+The 29-year-old was linked with a move back to West Ham, where he thrived on loan during the second half of the 2020-21 season, as well as MLS.
+But he has opted to join the newly-promoted Forest instead as he looks to capitalise on increased playing time.

 What has been said about Lingard's move to Nottingham Forest?